Stymphalian/personal_website/personal-blog/content/projects/ak-chibi-bot.md

 ### Infrastructure
 Infrastructure-wise we are deploying everything through Docker/containers.
-I setup a cheap ($5/mo) Digital Ocean instance to run the docker containers and have an nginx proxy to route requests to the containers.
+I setup a cheap ($5/mo) Digital Ocean instance to run the docker containers and have an apache proxy to route requests to the containers.
 I get HTTPS certificates via [LetsEncrypt](https://letsencrypt.org/).

 The docker image bundles ALL the spine asset data (png/atlas/skel).
 This bloats the image file a lot but it significantly speeds up file-serving from the go server.
-A better/more involved architecture would be to have the nginx serve these static files, or to have them in some other bucket storage but one of my main motivators was to reduce cost.
+A better/more involved architecture would be to have the apache serve these static files, or to have them in some other bucket storage but one of my main motivators was to reduce cost.
 I wanted to only run a single Digital Ocean instance and not have to pay for any other storage/services.